lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 ## Journal Recent Activities
 **2021-12-01 Wed**:
-- (1) **Design an Ontology**.
+- (1) **Re-Design the Ontology**.
 I am tempted to extract authors, publishers and other concepts while searching web resources for collected publications.
 But!
 I have to proceed rigorously and lazily.
 Otherwise the amount of work needed to finish the case study becomes unmanageable.
 I plan to employ algorithmic web search with automatic extraction of a website address (aka internet node with an IP address).
+[4 fsp]
+- (2) **Refactor the KB** The *Refactor concept names* process includes steps:
+  - prepare a change dict in line with the new oncept model (ontology)
+  - apply the change dict to tables
+  - adjust and test algorithms with this new ontology
+  - reflect :: The new ontology requires more care when using terms in outputs but is much clearer when selecting concepts (classes).
 [4 fsp]

 **2021-11-30 Tue**:
 - (1) **Boot-Root**.
 The *Set-up a node for case study* process includes steps: